 - Plan charging times so you don’t run out of battery:

 find charging stations in the WeShare app.
 We recommend downloading the Plugsurfing app (download for iOS

 ) to see stations across Germany.
-Set the Key/card
+Set the Type 2 and CCS

-filter to see all suitable charging stations – you’ll find the card in the central console on the ID.3, beneath the left front window on the ID.4 or in the glovebox on the e-Golf.
+filter to see all suitable charging stations – you’ll find the card in the central console on the ID.3 or beneath the left front window on the ID.4.
 We recommend filtering for fast charging stations so you can spend less time waiting until your car is fully charged.

 - In Plugsurfing, the green stations show that the charging station is free